Why RS Technology Is a Game Changer

 3. With the gap eliminated, RS Technology can be installed closer to the back of the machine tool, requiring less floor space.

 On a shop floor, every bit of available space counts.
-And, ironically, while the RS is physically longer (about 8” to 10” longer), its overall footprint is smaller.
-The reason is that, without the telescopic nose, it saves about 12” to 18” in space.
+Without a telescopic nose, the RS Series saves about 12” to 18” in space.

 In addition, on FMB’s Turbo RS 3-38 (the company’s flagship automatic magazine bar feeder, and first to roll out with RS Technology), a swing-out bar pusher bar system also reduces the total length of the loading magazine.